 Students who do not wish to join the legal profession can still benefit from the JD Programme by choosing a range of elective courses offered by the JD, LLM and LLMArbDR Programmes.
 The School offers a wide variety of elective courses such as Contemporary Issues of Human Rights Law, Introduction to Information Law, Legal and Operational Aspects of Corporate Governance, International Investment Law, Chinese Maritime Law, Banking Law, Cyber Law, Current Issues in WTO Law, Maritime Insurance Law and Charterparties Law.
-In 2020-21, the School also offered 1-credit intensive elective courses like Dispute Resolution in a Global World, Commercial Criminal Law, An Introduction to the Law of Unjust Enrichment, Financial Statements for Lawyers, Business Valuation in Practice, Advanced Trusts Law, EU Administrative Law, Introduction to the Law and Policy of Artificial Intelligence, Introductory Law and Economics course, Comparative Constitutional Law: Rights taught by faculties from other universities.
+In 2021-22, the School also offered 1-credit or 1.5-credit intensive elective courses like Tort Law and Legal Culture, Financial Statements for Lawyers, Business Valuation in Practice, Artificial Intelligence and Legal Disruption, Artificial Intelligence in Law, International Aviation Law, Federalism in the United States and LawTech, Innovation and Entrepreneurship taught by legal practitioner or faculties from other universities.